 Easy 5 Minute Refrigerator Dill Pickles ~ crunchy, loaded with garlic and dill flavors; prepped and in the fridge in 5 minutes.
-This no cook, small-batch recipe is the best pickle recipe you’ll find!I’m kind of on a pickling craze right now, starting with Pickled Red Onions that I’ve been putting on practically everything ~ or nothing ~ even a fork full right out of the jar into my mouth.
+These no cook refrigerator pickles with a small-batch recipe is the best you’ll find!I’m kind of on a pickling craze right now, starting with Pickled Red Onions that I’ve been putting on practically everything ~ or nothing ~ even a fork full right out of the jar into my mouth.

 I’ve made quite a few batches, passing them along to my kids (ahem. . .my jars?).
 Not only are they really good, but ridiculously simple to make, like things should be in the summertime.